 application client.
 The application client is launched

-with the J2EE runclient
+with the J2EE runclient command to administer

 customer information for a web-based banking application.
 The example